-- Roll-out of the Group's "500 Apprentices" campaign with the goal of recruiting 500 apprentices by September 2020. - Implementation of the "SAVENCIA Management Trainee" program in Asia to recruit, develop and retain young talent.
-The program includes field training, daily coaching, and group training and work sessions. - Many of the in-person training courses could not be held due to the health crisis.
-As a result, digital learning was stepped up and new training courses were posted to the e-learning platform, Learning@ Savencia: - harassment training, with a completion rate of 90.3%; - "Accueil SST SAVENCIA" acclimation training and creation of an SST passport; - "CPF" (Compte Personnel de Formation) training account launched in June 2020; - nutrition training expanded groupwide. - Next-gen hybrid-format training courses were developed with, for example, the Talent+ program combining e-learning and virtual classroom presentations.
+- Many of the in-person training courses could not be held due to the health crisis.
+As a result, digital learning was stepped up and new training courses were posted to the e-learning platform, Learning@ Savencia: - harassment training, with a completion rate of 88.6%; - "Accueil SST SAVENCIA" acclimation training and creation of an SST passport: - "CPF" (Compte Personnel de Formation) training account launched in June 2020; - · nutrition training expanded groupwide. - Next-gen hybrid-format training courses were developed with, for example, the Talent+ program combining e-learning and virtual classroom presentations.

-2018 2019 2020 % of employees trained during the year 69.5% 73.8% 63.2%
+2018 2019 2020 % of employees trained during the year 69.1% 74.3% 63.1%